-- Rule 5 Nearest School: Children for whom it is their nearest school or academy.
-This includes all schools except those which allocate places on the basis of faith. - Rule 6 Distance: Children who live nearest to the school.
+- Rule 5 Nearest School: Children for whom it is the nearest school or academy.
+This includes all schools except those which allocate places on the basis of faith (membership or practice) before allocating on the basis of distance/location. - Rule 6 Distance: Children who live nearest to the school.